wisespira/ESO-National-Demand-Model/README.md

 To combine the two data sets the ND was averaged for each day and the weather for that day was appended. <br>
 <h3 align="center">Data Engineering</h3>

-A weekday/weekend (1/0) feature was added to the model data set.<br>
+A weekday/weekend data was added to the data set by looping through it with a python function appending 1 for weekdays and 0 for weekends.<br>

 <a name="Initial-Analysis"></a>
 <h2 align="center">Analysis</h2>